barchart/marketdata-api-js/docs/content/concepts/connections.md

 const connection = new Connection();
 ```

 In general, you'll want to treat the ```Connection``` as a singleton.
 Only one instance is needed.
-In fact, Barchart's servers typically reject simultaneous connections using the same credentials.
+In fact, Barchart's servers reject simultaneous connections using the same credentials.

 ## Monitoring

-After you create a connection, you'll probably want to monitor state changes.
-Additional details can be found in [System Status](content/subscriptions?id=system-status) documentation.
+After you create a connection, you'll probably want to monitor the state of the connection.
+Additional details can be found in [System Status](/content/concepts/subscriptions?id=system-status) subscription documentation.
 Here's the short version:

 ```js
 const eventsHandler = (data) => {